 - Three-Day Trip: Seville and Cordoba (extra day in Seville)

-The speed and convenience of the AVE means some of Spain's more distant cities can be seen in a day trip from Madrid.
-You can even get to the beach and back in one day, as AVE were very keen to tell commuters last year (complimentary beach headrests announced the fact on board in summer 2007.
+- The speed and convenience of the AVE mean some of Spain's more distant cities can be seen in a day trip from Madrid.
+You can even get to the beach and back in one day.